-- a.
+- All events - a.
 The meet referee, in cooperation with the Games Director and aquatic rules subcommittee, shall have the authority to adjust these rules on a case-by-case basis for the safety and well-being of an athlete.
 The referee may intervene in the competition at any stage to ensure that the appropriate regulations are observed, and shall adjudicate all protests related to the competition in progress. - b.
 The meet referee shall have the discretion to allow for certain modifications/interpretations of the current technical rules based upon a physical disability characteristic.
 Such interpretation shall not give advantage over another swimmer.
 Stroke interpretations will be concerned with the action a limb(s) is performing.
 The stroke judge shall be concerned with what action the arm or leg action constitutes. - c.
 The referee shall have full control and authority over all officials, approve their assignments, and instruct them regarding all Special Olympics features or regulations related to the competitions.
 He shall enforce all rules and decisions of the Official Special Olympics Rule book and FINA rules and shall decide all questions relating to the actual conduct of the meet, the final settlement of which is not otherwise covered by these rules. - d.
-Standing on the bottom during freestyle events or during the freestyle portion of the medley events shall not disqualify a competitor, but he/she shall not walk.
+Standing on the bottom during freestyle events shall not disqualify a competitor, but he/she shall not walk.
 Standing on the bottom in the racing course is allowed only for the purpose of resting.
 Walking on or jumping from the bottom must disqualify the offender. - e.
 Unassisted Swims Athletes must swim the full distance with no assistance.
 Coaches, lifeguards, officials and spectators are allowed to offer encouragement and direction to the swimmer, but only from outside the swimmers lane. - f.
 Assisted Swims (Exhibition only) ATHLETES REGISTERED FOR THIS EVENT MAY NOT PARTICIPATE IN ANY OTHER EVENT.
 Each athlete is responsible for having his/her own coach/assistant.
 The assistant may touch, guide, or direct the athlete but MAY NOT support or assist with the athlete's forward movement.
 The swimmer is allowed to use a flotation device (see Special Olympics, Inc. Official Summer Sports Rules for specifications).
 The assistant may be in the pool or on the deck.
 Standing on the bottom in the racing course is allowed only for the purpose of resting.
-Walking on or jumping from the bottom will disqualify the offender.
+Walking on or jumping from the bottom will disqualify the offender. - g.
+An assistant may be requested through a Special Needs Form to assist athletes in maintaining their positions at the starting line.

-- g.
-An assistant may be requested through a Special Needs Form to assist athletes in maintaining their positions at the starting line. - h.
+- h.
 No competitor shall be permitted to use or wear any device that may aid his/her speed, buoyancy or endurance during a competition (such as webbed gloves, flippers, fins, etc.).
 Goggles may be worn.
 Only those athletes in assisted events may utilize flotation devices. - i.
 Swimmers may be assisted from the water upon request. - j.
 Starting blocks shall not be utilized at any level of competition. - k.
-Race Starts at the State Meet All 25m swim races and longer will start in the shallow end of the pool.
-A deck start will be allowed but no use of starting blocks due to the pool depth.
-The races which finish at the bulkhead (all 25m events) will be hand timed.
-The only races in which an athlete must perform an in-water start would be the number two and four swimmers in any one of the aquatic relay races.
-This is due to the fact that the number two and four swimmers in a relay race must start on the bulkhead side of the pool at UW-Stevens Point and no diving is allowed off of the bulkhead.
-In addition, competitors in the 15m unassisted swim must also perform an in-water start since they will begin their race 15m from the end of the pool where there is no wall from which to start.
+Competitors in the 15m unassisted swim must perform an in-water start since they will begin their race 15m from the end of the pool where there is no wall from which to start.